Glassiness and Lack of Equipartition in Random Lasers: the common roots of Ergodicity Breaking in Disordered and Non-linear Systems: Appendix

-The first step of the numerical study is the generation of the mode-locked graph.
-It is easier to describe the structure of the interaction network as a bipartite graph where {\it interaction nodes} $\mJ_\mu$ labeled by greek letters are connected to {\it variables nodes} $A_k$ labeled with latin letters.
+The first step of the numerical study is the generation of the mode-locked graph with disordered couplings.
+Our goal is to study what happens beyond the narrow-band mean-field approximation of~\cite{Angelani06a,Conti11,Antenucci15a,Antenucci15f}, in particular when the non-linear interactions is the one of Eq.~(\ref{eq:hamiltonian}).
+Operatively, it is easier to describe the structure of the {\it mode-locked} interaction network as a bipartite graph where {\it interaction nodes} $\mJ_\mu$ labeled by greek letters are connected to {\it variable nodes} $A_k$ labeled with latin letters.
 Since we have a four-body interaction each interaction node is always attached to $4$ variable nodes and is defined by the ordered list of their indices $\mJ_\mu(i,j,k,l)$.
 The order is relevant because from the point of view of the energy stored in the interaction (see Eq.~\ref{eq:hamiltonian}) there are non-equivalent permutations.
-The steps to generate the mode-locked graph are as follows: \begin{enumerate} \item a virtual {\it complete graph} with $N!/(N-4)!4!$ interaction nodes is generated; \item for each interaction node the three non equivalent permutations are considered: $\mP_\mu(i_1,i_2,i_3,i_4)$, $\mP_\mu(i_2,i_1,i_3,i_4)$ and $\mP_\mu(i_1,i_2,i_4,i_3)$; each time a non-equivalent permutation satisfies the FMC, the corresponding interaction of the virtual graph is added to the real graph. \item The procedure at point $2$ is repeated until a preassigned number of interactions in the complete graph is reached, for computational reasons this number is always a power of $2$. \end{enumerate}

-For large $N$, the above procedure tends to cut $O(N)$ of all interacting quadruplets \cite{Marruzzo18}.
+The steps to generate the mode-locked graph are as follows: \begin{enumerate} \item a virtual {\it complete graph} with $\binom{N}{4}$ interaction nodes is generated; \item for each interaction node the three non equivalent index permutations in Eq.~(\ref{eq:hamiltonian}) should be considered: $\mP_\mu(i_1,i_2,i_3,i_4)$, $\mP_\mu(i_2,i_1,i_3,i_4)$ and $\mP_\mu(i_1,i_2,i_4,i_3)$, even though, for the index order $i_1<i_2<i_3<i_4$ only $\mP_\mu(i_2,i_1,i_3,i_4)$ can be satisfied at most; each time that the mode frequencies (or indeces) satisfy the condition (\ref{eq:fmc}), the corresponding interaction of the virtual graph is added to the real graph. \item The procedure at point $2$ is repeated until a preassigned number of interactions in the complete graph is reached; for computational reasons this number is the largest power of $2$ below the total number of possible couplings satisfying (\ref{eq:fmc}). \end{enumerate} For large $N$, the above procedure tends to cut $O(N)$ of all interacting quadruplets~\cite{Marruzzo18}.
 Operatively, for a system with $N$ complex variables we have drawn a bipartite graph with a number of interactions scaling as $\mO(N^3)$ and equal to the power of $2$ soon smaller than the number of all possible interactions fulfilling the FMC constraint.
-The number of interaction nodes $N_4$ corresponding to each $N$ is listed in Tab.~\ref{tab1}.
+The number of interaction nodes $N_4$ corresponding to each $N$ is listed in Tab.~\ref{tab1}.\\